the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Results

 ### Required Generic RSE skills
-As it stands, the RSE role requires competencies in two fields.
-The "R", the person being a researcher, and the "SE" the software skills.
-And this hybrid nature is brought about, since RSEs need to apply their knowledge usually in teams.
-Therefore we structure our competencies among SE skills, research skills and team skills with key notions being the software and the research cycle and the scientific process.
-Since these skills are meant to be relevant in a broad setting and form the foundation for a specific specialization.
+As it stands, the RSE role requires competencies in two fields: 1. the person is a researcher (the "R") with 2. software skills (the "SE").
+RSEs typically apply their knowledge and experience in larger teams which allows them to cultivate this hybrid nature.
+Therefore we categorise the competencies into software engineering skills, research skills and team skills with particular focus on the software and research cycle and the scientific process.
+The generic skills are relevant in a broad setting and form the foundation for specific specialisations.
 We elaborate on some facets in tables.
+(FIXME: not sure about this sentence)

 #### Software Engineering Skills
-There are lots of software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
-A recent one highlighting some aspects in more detail than what we are doing here is [@Landwehr2017].
+There are many software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
+A recent example highlighting some aspects in more detail than here is [@Landwehr2017].

 #### Creating documented code building blocks (DOCBB)
 The RSE should be able to create building blocks from source code that are reusable.
-This ranges from simple libraries of functions up to complex architectures consisting of multiple softwares.
+This ranges from simple libraries of functions up to complex architectures consisting of multiple software packages.
-An important part of reusability is that at least oneself, and ideally others, are able to understand what a piece of code aims to do and how to use the provided functionality, which is primarily achieved through a "clean" implementation and enhanced by documentation.
-This ranges from commenting code blocks to the usage of documentation (building) tools.
+An important part of reusability is that at least oneself, and ideally others, are able to understand what a piece of code aims to do and how to use the provided functionality.
+This is primarily achieved through a "clean" implementation and enhanced by documentation.
+Documentation ranges from commenting code blocks to using documentation (building) tools.

 #### Building distributable libraries (LIBS)
 The RSE should be able to distribute their code with their domain/language specific distribution platforms.
-This almost always encompasses handling/documenting dependencies to other packages/libraries and sometimes requires knowledge of using build systems to enable interoperability with other systems.
+This almost always encompasses handling/documenting dependencies with other packages/libraries.
+It sometimes requires knowledge of using build systems to enable interoperability with other systems.

 #### Understanding the software lifecycle (SWLC)
 Software has a lifetime and this necessitates the respective strategies for its usage along the intended time scale.

 #### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artifacts they have created and invite public scrutiny on them for public review.
+The RSE should be able to use public platforms to share the artefacts they have been created and invite the public to scrutinise them during public review.

-#### Legal things (LEG)
+#### Legal aspects (LEG)
 The RSE should know licenses and their respective domains for data or software.
-On an entry level, the competency is mostly about awareness.
-Namely that different (open source) licenses exist, that those might not be compatible with each other, and that use of third party software might restrict licensing of the resulting work.
+On an entry level, the competency is mostly about awareness: namely that different (open source) licenses exist, that those might not be compatible with each other, and that use of third party software might restrict licensing of the resulting work.